- Integrated Multimodal Airport Operations for Efficient Passenger Flow Management

 Goals

-- Develop new data collection, analysis and fusion methods able to provide a comprehensive view of the door‑to‑door passenger trajectory through the coherent integration of different types of high‑resolution passenger movement data collected from personal mobile devices and digital sensors.
+- Develop new data collection, analysis and fusion methods able to provide a comprehensive view of the door‑to‑door passenger trajectory.

-This project has received funding from the SESAR Joint Undertaking (JU) under grant agreement No 891287.
-The JU receives support from the European Union’s Horizon 2020 research and innovation programme and the SESAR JU members other than the Union. © 2020 IMHOTEP Consortium.
+This project received funding from SESAR Joint Undertaking (SJU) under grant agreement Nº 891287.
+The SJU receives support from the European Union’s Horizon 2020 Research and Innovation Programme and the SESAR JU members other than the Union.